z0sun/Deployment7/Deployment-instructions.md

 ```
-2. Use Terraform to create 2 instances in your default VPC for a Jenkins manager and agent architecture (see below for more information)
+2. Use Terraform to create 3 instances in your default VPC for a Jenkins manager and agents architecture (see below for more information)
 3. The following must be installed:
 ```
 Instance 1:
 - Jenkins, software-properties-common, add-apt-repository -y ppa:deadsnakes/ppa, python3.7, python3.7-venv, build-essential, libmysqlclient-dev, python3.7-dev
 Instance 2:
+- Docker, default-jre, software-properties-common, add-apt-repository -y ppa:deadsnakes/ppa, python3.7, python3.7-venv, build-essential, libmysqlclient-dev, python3.7-dev
+Instance 3:
 - Terraform and default-jre
 ```
 4. Observe the VPC.tf file and make sure the below resources are being created: